besil/kobot/README.md

 application.properties
 conversation.json
 ```
-inside **config** folder where you run the jar.
+inside a **config** folder where you run the jar.

-The **application.properties** contains application specific properties, such as database connection.
+The **application.properties** contains application specific properties, such as database connection, logging level, etc
 In order to configure it, use the following as example:
 ```properties
 logging.level.root=INFO